 What to know about anxiety

 Anxiety is a natural emotion.
-However, it can also cause physical symptoms, such as shaking and sweating.
-Anxiety disorders can affect daily life and can improve with treatment.
+However, it can also lead to physical symptoms, such as shaking and sweating.
+Anxiety disorders can interfere with daily life, but the good news is that they can improve with treatment.

-Anxiety disorders form a category of mental health diagnoses that lead to excessive nervousness, fear, apprehension, and worry.
+Anxiety disorders are a group of mental health conditions that lead to excessive nervousness, fear, apprehension, and worry.

 This article discusses the symptoms, causes, and treatments for anxiety.

-According to the Anxiety and Depression Association of America (ADAA), around 40 million people in the United States have an anxiety disorder.
-It is the most common group of mental illnesses in the country.
+According to the Anxiety and Depression Association of America (ADAA), around 40 million people in the United States suffer from an anxiety disorder, making it the most common group of mental illnesses in the country.
 However, only 36.9% of people with an anxiety disorder receive treatment.

-The American Psychological Association (APA) defines anxiety as “an emotion characterized by feelings of tension, worried thoughts, and physical changes like increased blood pressure.”
+The American Psychological Association (APA) defines anxiety as “an emotion characterised by feelings of tension, worried thoughts, and physical changes like increased blood pressure.”

-Knowing the difference between typical feelings of anxiety and an anxiety disorder requiring medical attention can help a person identify and treat the condition.
+Understanding the difference between typical feelings of anxiety and an anxiety disorder requiring medical attention can help a person identify and treat the condition effectively.

 Anxiety and anxiety disorders